serawork/serawork/README.md

 ### Hi there 👋
 My name is Serawork.
-I have a PhD in computer science from [ENIB](https://www.enib.fr/en/), France.
-My thesis work focused on automatizing the manual quality assessment of coffee beans using artificial intelligent techniques - Convolutional Neural Networks (CNN) and computer vision.
-I designed a mobile application (named InfoBuna) and deployed the deep learning model.
-After completing my studies, I joined University of Grenoble as a postdoc researcher and worked on different projects which are centered on applying deep learning for automated planning.
-I am currently looking for data science roles.
+I hold a PhD in computer science from [ENIB](https://www.enib.fr/en/), France.
+My thesis work focused on automating the manual quality assessment of coffee beans using artificial intelligence techniques - Convolutional Neural Networks (CNN) and computer vision.
+I designed a mobile application called InfoBuna and deployed the deep learning model to achieve this goal.
+After completing my studies, I joined the University of Grenoble as a postdoctoral researcher and have been involved in various projects centered around applying deep learning for automated planning.
+Currently, I am actively seeking data science/Machine learning roles.

 ### Currently learning:
 - Machine learning on AWS